svendahlstrand/obscura/README.md

 ### Convert to other formats

-Of course it's easy to convert to any format you want.
+Of course, it is easy to convert to any format you want.
 Here's an example using [ImageMagick][3]:

 ```sh
 mogrify -format png *.pgm